randreu28/TFG.docs/src/content/projects/halo-inspector/index.md

 });
 ```

-Now that we have the `useSprings` set up, let's create the `onClick` function handler:
+Once we have set up the `useSprings` hook, we can proceed to create the onClick function handler.

 ```tsx
 /**